Mongolian People's Army: History

-Creation of the army
+Formation

-One of the first actions of the new Mongolian People's Revolutionary Party authorities was the creation of a native communist army in 1921 under the leadership of adept cavalry commander Damdin Sükhbaatar in order to fight against Russian troops from the White movement and Chinese forces.
-The decision to create an army was made on 9 February 1921.
+One of the first actions of the Mongolian People's Party, established in 1920, was the creation of a native communist army under the leadership of adept cavalry commander Damdin Sükhbaatar in order to fight against Russian troops from the White movement and remaining Chinese forces.
+The decision to create the People's Militia, the military force of the People's Provisional Government, was made on 9 February 1921.

 On 13 March 1921, four cavalry regiments were formed from partisan detachments.
-The MPRA was aided by the Red Army of the Russian SFSR, which helped to secure the Mongolian People's Republic and remained in its territory until at least 1925.
+The newly formed People's Militia was aided by the Red Army of the Russian SFSR, which helped to expel White Russian and Beiyang troops from the country.
+Mongolian forces liberated Kyakhta from Chinese garrisons in March 1921 and reached Niislel Khuree (capital) in July 1921.
+Remaining White forces were defeated in January 1922.
+Following the 1921 revolution, the Mongolian People's Republic (MPR) was proclaimed in 1924.
 A Military Council was formed soon after among the military leadership, while the General Staff was led by Soviet specialists.

+Soldiers of the Mongolian People's Revolutionary Army with Soviet commanders in the late 1920s.

 In September 1923, on the outskirts of Urga, the first cavalry school and an artillery school were opened, and a year later, the publication of the army newspaper began.
 On October 16, 1925, Mongolia adopted a law on universal conscription, and in 1926, the creation of temporary detachments of the people's militia began.